caleb531/automata/README.md

 Raised if the automaton did not accept the input string after validating (e.g. the automaton stopped on a non-final state after validating input).

+#### class RegExException

+A base class for all regular expression related errors.

+#### class InvalidRegExError
+Raised if the input regular expression is invalid.

 ### Turing machine exception classes